netxms/netxms-doc/admin/service-monitoring.rst

          - *follow-location* - *true* - follow redirects which web server sends as part of an HTTP header in a 3xx response; *false* (default) - do not follow redirects
+         - *resolve* - IP address to use instead of resolving the hostname from URL via DNS.
+The hostname is still used for TLS certificate verification.
+Works similarly to curl's ``--resolve`` option.
          - *timeout* - timeout in milliseconds
          - *verify-host* - *true* (default) - verify that host name from URL matches one from certificate (CURLOPT_SSL_VERIFYHOST = 2); *false* -
            do not verify that host name from URL match one from certificate (CURLOPT_SSL_VERIFYHOST = 0)
          - *verify-peer* - *true* (default) - verify peer certificate; *false* -
            do not verify peer certificate.

    * - NetworkService.Status(\ *URL*\, [\ *named parameters*\])
      - Check status of network service and return numeric value denoting the